anonymousawdwaad/anonymous/README.md

 ## Files
 - `train.py`: This script contains the training code for the model.
 - `model.py`: This script defines the architecture of the model.
-- `data/`: This directory contains the data used for training and evaluation.
+- `data/`: This directory contains the raw data.
 - `pretrain/`: This directory contains the pre-trained models.

 The implementation of ConvLSTM in our code is based on the open-source code available at: